Airbus BelugaXL

-The Airbus BelugaXL (A330-743L) is a large transport aircraft based on the Airbus A330-200F built by Airbus to replace the original Airbus Beluga to move oversized aircraft components, such as wings.
+The Airbus A330-743L BelugaXL is a large transport aircraft based on the Airbus A330-200F built by Airbus to supplement and potentially replace the original Airbus Beluga to transport very large aircraft components, such as wings.
 The aircraft made its first flight on 19 July 2018, and received its type certification on 13 November 2019.
 The BelugaXL entered service with Airbus Transport on 9 January 2020.

 Development

-In 2013, the five original Belugas could not cope with production growth, and Airbus evaluated the Antonov An-124 and An-225, Boeing C-17 or Dreamlifter, and A400M, before choosing to modify one of its own aircraft.
-The programme was launched in November 2014 to build five aircraft to replace the existing five BelugaSTs; the design freeze was announced on 16 September 2015.
+By 2013, the five original BelugaSTs could not cope with Airbus production growth, and the manufacturer evaluated the Antonov An-124 and An-225, Boeing C-17 and Dreamlifter, and A400M, before choosing to modify one of its own aircraft.
+The programme was launched in November 2014 to build five aircraft to replace the five existing BelugaSTs; the design freeze was announced on 16 September 2015.
 The program cost is €1 billion for development and production.

 Fleet

-The original BelugaSTs were not to be withdrawn from service when the BelugaXL is introduced; a mixed fleet is to operate for at least five years, as the increased production rate of single-aisle aircraft requires the ability to move more parts.
+The original BelugaSTs were not to be withdrawn from service after introduction of the BelugaXL's in 2019; a mixed fleet was to operate for at least five years, as the increased production rate of single-aisle aircraft requires the ability to move more parts.

-The BelugaST fleet flew more than 8000 hours in 2017, doubled from 2014, but the five BelugaST aircraft are only halfway through their planned service life: another operator could use them for civil or military logistic applications.
+The BelugaST fleet flew more than 8,000 hours in 2017, doubled from 2014, but the five BelugaST aircraft were only halfway through their planned service life, and another operator could potentially use them for civil or military logistic applications.

-The combined Beluga fleet was expected to rise to eight aircraft when three XLs are delivered, as the five originals stay in service before being withdrawn from 2021.
-The BelugaST fleet was reaching its limits, flying five times daily, and six days per week: 10,000 hours in 2017, while some parts are moved over land.
-Compared with the time required to move the parts of an A320, a BelugaST requires three times as much time to move the A330 parts and nine times as much for A350 parts.
+The combined Beluga fleet rose to eight aircraft with the deliveries of the first three XLs, as the five original aircraft stayed in service, until being withdrawn as of 2021.
+The BelugaST fleet was reaching its limits, flying five times daily, and six days per week, for 10,000 hours in 2017, while some parts are moved over land.
+The time required for a BelugaST to move the parts of an A320 was three times as long as for the BelugaXL, and nine times longer for A350 parts.

-After an Airbus A350 production increase, Airbus aimed to deliver 880 aircraft in 2019, and raise A320neo output to 63 per month by 2021; the BelugaXL fleet was expanded with a sixth example in June 2019.

-The BelugaSTs could still have 10–20 years' flying life left, and may be offered for sale or used to serve external customers.
+After an Airbus A350 production increase, Airbus aimed to deliver 880 aircraft in 2019, and raise A320neo output to 63 per month by 2021; the BelugaXL fleet was expanded with a sixth aircraft in June 2019.
+The BelugaSTs still had 10–20 years' potential flying life left, and options such as offering them for sale or for service to external customers were considered.